stvnfrancisco/gallery_tracker/README.md

-Title: Museum Tracker
+Title: Gallery Tracker

 by: Steven Francisco

-This app will allow the user to add museums and artworks to a database, and add artworks to the museums.
+This app will allow the user to add galleries and artworks to a database, and add artworks to the galleries.

 Built using Ruby ver.: ruby 2.2.2p95 (2015-04-13 revision 50295) [x86_64-darwin14]